 What is an IP Database?

-There are several free and subscription databases on the market, currently offering varied levels of service at country, region and city level; but accuracy of the databases remains the key issue for IP intelligence providers.
-An IP address may be categorised differently in different databases, which can lead to discrepancies and inconsistencies in the correct analysis of location, but the technology driving geo-location databases continues to become more sophisticated, with some providers already claiming accuracy of 99% at country level, and 95% and city level.
+There are several free and subscription databases on the market, currently offering varied levels of service at country, region and city level; but the accuracy of the databases remains the key issue for IP intelligence providers.
+An IP address may be categorized differently in different databases, which can lead to discrepancies and inconsistencies in the correct analysis of location, but the technology driving geo-location databases continues to become more sophisticated, with some providers already claiming accuracy of 99% at country level, and 95% and city level.

 The intelligent gathering of IP address data has also given advertisers the opportunity to gather other information about their customers, to further streamline advertising campaigns.
 Some databases can supply such information as the type and speed of the user’s connection, the internet service provider, the user domain name, and whether the IP address belongs to a home or business user.
-It is also possible to determine whether the user is on a mobile or WiFi connection, the time zone and language, and even phone area code and zip/post code.
+It is also possible to determine whether the user is on a mobile or WiFi connection, the time zone and language, and even phone area code and zip/postcode.
 The ability to segregate the audience based on these other parameters as well as location, allows advertisers to target specific demographics.

 Online advertising has always been unique in its ability to target specific groups of users, and geo-targeting brings that to a local level.
 IP databases are an essential tool of this technology, and as they become more refined, the system will become more effective.